Derek Minor: Reflection Music Group (2008–2010)

-Johnson co-founded Reflection Music Group, then-called Christ Like Entertainment, with his friend Doc Watson, who he met while working on a second mixtape, Transformers.
+Johnson co-founded Reflection Music Group, then-called Christ Like Entertainment, with his friend Doc Watson, whom he met while working on a second mixtape, Transformers.
 Johnson released his debut album The Blackout in 2008.
 According to DaSouth.com, the "braggidocious, swagtastic approach" that Johnson took on the album met with controversy in the Christian hip hop community.
 Johnson took a break from rapping, and was challenged and influenced by a new friend, BJ, that he met at his new church in Memphis, Tennessee, and was further challenged by Christian hip-hop artist Lecrae.
 Johnson reflected that his first album was mostly about haters and how good an emcee he was, and was convinced that it should have been more focused on God.
 In January 2010, Johnson released the mixtape PSA, which he considers his first full-length installment of "mature" Christian music.
 That year, Johnson went on the "Urban Missionary Tour" with Thi'sl, k-Drama, and J'Son, including a stop in the United Kingdom.
 In preparation for his second studio album, Redemption, Johnson wrote a short autobiographical film entitled "Redemption", and it was released as a web film in May.
 The album Redemption was released July 13, 2010, and peaked at No. 8 on the Billboard Top Gospel Albums and No. 31 on the Top Christian Albums charts.
 This release was followed by an announcement in August that Johnson would be featured as a special guest on the 116 Clique "Unashamed 2010" tour, which ran October through November.
 Also in August, Johnson received a write-up in Jet and was featured on the front page of the magazine's website.